-This section displays all approved academic petitions that have been programmed for your audit.
+The card displays all approved academic petitions applied to your audit.

-42. What does the "Notes" card of the display?
+42. What does the "Notes" card display?

 The notes card displays informational notes that advisors have posted to a student's record.
 Only advisors or staff can post notes on a student's audit.